kin-kins/sensor/README.md

 # sensor
-using various different sensors
+There are name of different sensors and their codes
-Servo motors
-Dht11, dht 22